ConnorWiseman/ta-cs313-php-s18/README.md

 ## Setup complete

 Congratulations!
 If you made it this far successfully then your PHP project repository, local development environment, and remote application host are good to go.
 If you encountered an issue along the way, please reach out to me through the class's Slack channel for help figuring out where things went astray.

+## Next steps

+Consider enabling [Heroku's GitHub integration](https://devcenter.heroku.com/articles/github-integration#enabling-github-integration) hook so that you can push your code only once and have the changes reflected both on GitHub _and_ on Heroku!